apache/trafficcontrol/docs/source/api/cache_stats.rst

 .. versionadded:: 1.2

 .. seealso:: This gives an aggregate of statistics for *all caches* within a particular CDN and time range.
-For statistics basic statistics from all caches regardless of CDN and at the current time, use :ref:`to-api-caches_stats`.
+For statistics basic statistics from all caches regardless of CDN and at the current time, use :ref:`to-api-caches-stats`.

 ``GET``
 -------